-Through our new digital fundraising platform, Ema, supporters will be able to “lay a brick” on our virtual Road to Recovery.
+Through our new digital fundraising platform, Ema, supporters lay a virtual brick on the Road to Recovery.
 Each brick represents a personal milestone – whether that’s sharing the number of recovery days or leaving a message of hope for someone else who is starting out.
 Together, these bricks will build a symbolic pathway of strength, solidarity, and possibility.

 Recovery looks different for everyone, and this campaign has been designed to include all journeys – not just those related to drugs or alcohol, but any form of recovery.
 By adding a brick, you’re helping to show that recovery is possible, that progress matters, and that no one has to walk the road alone.